Self-portrait (2007) with 1948 Linhof Super Technika

 pinhole cameras you've seen on this website, and shooting video and

-stills for the Department of Homeland Security.
-I also write a regular
+stills for the Department of Homeland Security and Argonne National Laboratory.

-Loretto Heights College and the prestigious Camera Obscura Gallery in
+Loretto Heights College, Hal Gould's legendary Camera Obscura Gallery in

-Denver, and the Chelsea National Bank in New York City.
+Denver, the Denver Performing Arts Center, the National Center for Atmospheric Research in Boulder, and the Chelsea National Bank in New York City.

 And when there's